plasmoapp/plasmo-voice-crowdin/README.md

-# Translation for Plasmo Voice and its addons
+# Translations for Plasmo Voice and its addons

 > [!WARNING]
 > This is not the repository for submitting translations.